vannguyengd/gooddata-ui/docs/19_webcomponents_angular.md

 id: webcomponents_angular
 ---

-Angular has good interoperability with WebComponents and Custom Elements specifically.
-There are few steps that you need to do in order to integrate GoodData dashboards or insights with Angular app.
+Angular has good interoperability with WebComponents and, specifically, Custom Elements.
+There are a few steps that you need to do in order to integrate the GoodData dashboards or insights with the Angular app.

 The guide below is based on the Angular template workspace generated using `ng new my-app`, but you should be able to adopt it to existing Angular projects easily.